Gazerbeam2/Tarot-Card-App/README.md

 1. Picture
 2. Description of arcana
-   3.Description of card
+3. Description of card

-3. Tarot Reading
+4. Tarot Reading

 //Animations when a card is selected